How-Grooming-Can-Prevent-Common-Skin-Issues-for-Pets omo omo

 Between Bath Wipe-Downs

-For pets prone to allergies, dryness, or odor, Cleaning & Deodorizing Bath Wipes help reduce irritation by removing surface allergens and buildup:
+Use pet cleaning wipes to reduce irritation by removing surface allergens and buildup:

 • Alcohol-free